GalkaKG/Calculator/README.md

 # Calculator
- This is a simple calculator created with tkinter library.
+ This is a simple calculator created with python tkinter library.